jaylagorio/Nightscout-on-Windows-Server/README.md

 ## Set up the URL Rewrite Reverse Proxy
 The URL Rewrite module will act as a reverse proxy by taking incoming traffic with the outside domain name (e.g., nightscout.domainname.com), rewriting it with the internal name for the destination web server (e.g., nightscout.internal.local), and then forwarding it on to the internal Nightscout web server.
 When the Nightscout server returns data URL Rewrite will process the traffic in reverse by receiving the response from Nightscout, rewriting it to match the external domain name, and sending it to the Internet system that made the original request.

+Because Application Request Routing doesn't support compression in the destination host, in this case Nightscout, we will need to impose an additional rule that tells Nightscout not to compress its output.
+Traffic between the web browser and IIS, however, will be compressed.

-1. In the "NightscoutProxy" site click the URL Rewrite icon and then click Add Rule
+1. In the "NightscoutProxy" site click the URL Rewrite icon and then click View Server Variables.
+Click Add, and then enter `HTTP_ACCEPT_ENCODING`.
+This will allow us to disable compression between Nightscout and IIS later.
+Click OK and then click Back to Rules.

+1. Click Add Rule

    ![](screenshots/IISProxyURLRewriteIcon.png)